benchaix/SocialService/README.md

 # SocialService
 A basic http server serving RESTful API

-Coded in approximately 12 hours
+##Info
+Coded in approximately 2 days, this http server expose a RESTful api without the help of any framework like Jersey or Spring.
+It was a nice exercice :)

-##Compilation
+##Compilation and execution
-To compile service into a single jar use this Maven command
+To compile this Java application into a single jar use the Maven command below:
 >mvn clean compile assembly:single

-it will produce "social-service-benchaix-0.0.1-SNAPSHOT.jar" in target directory that you can use to launch the httpserver
+it will produce a jar "social-service-benchaix-0.0.1-SNAPSHOT.jar" in target directory that you can use to launch the HTTP server.

+>java -jar social-service-benchaix-0.0.1-SNAPSHOT.jar